Airwar over Denmark

 It fell in a field belonging to Mrs. Margrethe Jørgine Nielsen and soon after some young Danes brought to her house a wounded English flyer.

 It was Airbomber Sgt James Sandilands.
-Doctor Petersen was called for and he treated the wounded flyer before sending him to the County Hospital in Give in an ambulance.
+Doctor Petersen was called for and he treated the flyer for his head wounds before sending him to the County Hospital in Give in an ambulance.

 The remains of BK368